Crossing into Morocco – From Ceuta to Melilla

 We then drove across and officially stamp back into Spain where the time zones also changed to one hour ahead.

-And yet, everything looked different.
-The architecture, the rhythm, the language.
-The 8-hour drive across Morocco felt like crossing dimensions—less a point A to B, and more a full-circle loop through history, culture, and the blurred borders of Europe and Africa.
+And yet, everything looked different from Morocco; Our 12 hour ordeal and 8 hour drive across Morocco felt like crossing dimensions; less a point A to B, and more a full-circle loop through history, culture, and the blurring borders of Europe and Africa.

 - At time of posting in Melilla, it was 27 °C - Humidity: 58% | Wind Speed: 14km/hr | Cloud Cover: sunny and dry